-- any of our income, gain, loss or deduction with respect to those units would not be reportable by the unitholder; - any cash distributions received by the unitholder as to those units would be fully taxable; and - all of these distributions would appear to be ordinary income.
+- any of our income, gain, loss or deduction with respect to those units would not be reportable by the unitholder; - · any cash distributions received by the unitholder as to those units would be fully taxable; and - while not entirely free from doubt, all of these distributions would appear to be ordinary income.

-Because there is no direct or indirect controlling authority on the issue relating to partnership interests, Baker Botts L.L.P. has not rendered an opinion regarding the tax treatment of a unitholder whose common units are loaned to a short seller to cover a short sale of common units; therefore, unitholders desiring to assure their status as partners and avoid the risk of gain recognition from a loan to a short seller are urged to modify any applicable brokerage account agreements to prohibit their brokers from borrowing and loaning their units.
+Because there is no direct or indirect controlling authority on the issue relating to partnership interests, Baker Botts L.L.P. has not rendered an opinion regarding the tax treatment of a unitholder whose common units are loaned to a short seller to cover a short sale of common units; therefore, unitholders desiring to assure their status as partners and avoid the risk of gain recognition from a loan to a short seller are urged to consult a tax advisor to discuss whether it is advisable to modify any applicable brokerage account agreements to prohibit their brokers from borrowing and loaning their units.
 The IRS has previously announced that it is studying issues relating to the tax treatment of short sales of partnership interests.
 Please also read "-Disposition of Common Units-Recognition of Gain or Loss."

 Alternative Minimum Tax.
 Each unitholder will be required to take into account his distributive share of any items of our income, gain, loss or deduction for purposes of the alternative minimum tax.
-We do not expect to generate significant tax preference items or adjustments.
-The current minimum tax rate for noncorporate taxpayers is 26% on the first \$175,000 (\$87,500 for married individuals filing separately) of alternative minimum taxable income in excess of the exemption amount and 28% on any additional alternative minimum taxable income.
+For 2014, the minimum tax rate for noncorporate taxpayers is 26% on the first \$182,500 (\$91,250 for married individuals filing separately), which amount is subject to annual inflation adjustments, of alternative minimum taxable income in excess of the exemption amount and 28% on any additional alternative minimum taxable income.
 Prospective unitholders are urged to consult with their tax advisors as to the impact of an investment in units on their liability for the alternative minimum tax.